|

 data from the Denver Youth Study.
 This dataset is a rich source of measures

-currently preparing several papers testing the underlying assumptions of
+preparing several papers testing the underlying assumptions of rational choice

-rational choice theory.
-In addition, we are looking at trajectories of
+theory.
+In addition, we are looking at trajectories of adolescent behavior to

 Home